delano/gibbler/README.md

 ### Example 3 -- Object History

 Gibbler can also keep track of the history of changes to an object.
 By default Gibbler supports history for Hash, Array, and String objects.
-The <tt>gibbler_commit</tt> method creates a clone of the current object and stores in an instance variable using the current hash digest as the key.
+The `gibbler_commit` method creates a clone of the current object and stores in an instance variable using the current hash digest as the key.

 ```ruby
     require 'gibbler/mixins'